6 Best Sensory Calming Tools and Toys for Kids with Special Needs

 #4 Sound and Light Visual Stimulation Panel

 At number 4 on our list is the Sound and Light Visual Stimulation Panel by TFH.
-Not just for kids with special needs, this toy encourages talking, singing, and exploring sound in a fun way that engages users of all abilities.
+Not just for people with special needs, this toy encourages talking, singing, and exploring sound in a fun way that engages users of all abilities.

 Activated by music or voice, the sound sensitivity of the microphone can be controlled.
 It is designed to encourage vocalizing and cultivating decision-making skills, since the user can directly influence the brightness of the light panel by the volume of the sound being produced.